lucidrains/x-clip/README.md

     visual_image_size = 256,
     visual_patch_size = 32,
     visual_heads = 8,
-    use_all_token_embeds = False,           # whether to use fine-grained contrastive learning (FILIP) decoupled_contrastive_learning = True,  # use decoupled contrastive learning (DCL) objective function, removing positive pairs from the denominator of the InfoNCE loss (CLOOB + DCL) extra_latent_projection = True,         # whether to use separate projections for text-to-image vs image-to-text comparisons (CLOOB)
+    visual_patch_dropout = 0.5,             # patch dropout probability, used in Kaiming He's FLIP to save compute and improve end results - 0.5 is good value, 0.75 on high end is tolerable use_all_token_embeds = False,           # whether to use fine-grained contrastive learning (FILIP) decoupled_contrastive_learning = True,  # use decoupled contrastive learning (DCL) objective function, removing positive pairs from the denominator of the InfoNCE loss (CLOOB + DCL) extra_latent_projection = True,         # whether to use separate projections for text-to-image vs image-to-text comparisons (CLOOB)